 Bottom Line

-If you’re earning interest from certificates of deposit, learning how to avoid tax on CD interest — or at least reduce it — is key to protecting your overall returns.
+If you’re earning interest from certificates of deposit, learning how to avoid tax on CD interest, or at least reduce it, can help protect your overall returns.
 While CD interest is generally taxed as ordinary income, there are strategic ways to defer, offset or minimize that tax burden.
 This involves using tax-advantaged accounts, timing tactics and portfolio planning.

 Tax Planning Tips